mherchel/olivero-subtheme/readme.md

  </details>

 ## Enable the new theme.
-You should now see the new `Coco` theme listed under `appearance > themes`.
+You should now see the new theme listed under `appearance > themes`.
 1. Set a theme other than Olivero to be the default theme.
 2. Uninstall the Olivero theme.
-3. Install `Coco` and set it to be the default.
+3. Install the new theme and set it to be the default.

 Enable it.
 It should look exactly like the default core Olivero theme.

 ## Install Node dependencies.
 First make sure you have [Node](https://nodejs.org/en/download/), and [Yarn](https://classic.yarnpkg.com/en/docs/install/) installed.

 Then run `yarn install` to install the dependencies.

 ## Make a change to the CSS styles.
 Within the theme you'll notice both regular `*.css` files and also `*.pcss.css` files.
 The files that you want to modify are the `*.pcss.css` files.
 These PostCSS files will be made into browser-compatible CSS by running the compilation scripts.